 Through a revamped curriculum, students learn the skills they need to succeed in the new media environment, whether they pursue careers in journalism, advertising, public relations or other communications fields.

-Applications for Fall 2024 admissions to UNC Hussman will open on November 1.
+Applications for spring 2025 admissions to UNC Hussman will open on July 15.

 UNC undergraduate students who will have completed a minimum of 45 credit hours and are in good academic standing are eligible to apply to the undergraduate MEJO major (for example, 30 hours completed and 15 hours in progress).